ylify/VEHoP/README.md

 ## Usage

+Note: The script should be run via the absolute path.

 ```bash ($PATH should be the absolute path)
 python3 $PATH/VEHoP.py -p PREFIX -t THREADS -i INPUT -g GENETIC_CODE -d DATABASE
 ```